Restaurant review: Namak Mirch

 As followers on social media may already know, this will be my last conventional restaurant review for a short while.
 Last month I broke my arm in a nasty accident, and after a short stay in the Royal Berks, a brace, plenty of x-rays and an operation at the end of November I have been recovering at home.

-As I’m currently housebound, with only one working arm, further restaurant reviews will have to wait, hopefully not too long.
+As I’m currently housebound, with only one working arm, restaurant reviews will have to wait, hopefully not too long.
 Thank you to everybody for the well wishes I’ve received since the incident: I’m very lucky to have such kind and supportive readers.

 I will publish content on the blog in the meantime, my physical condition and the limitations of Apple dictation willing, so stay tuned for that.
 I will try to spare you a piece on “meals you can eat at home with one hand”, (although I get the impression that genre’s less niche than you might think).
 For now, I hope you enjoy this review, which is of the last restaurant I visited before the accident: I’m very glad that it was at least a gorgeous meal.